asitwouldseem/esp32-watering/README.md

 - Figure out pump flow rate -- we'll use this to set a default run time in ESPHome.
 - Relays to control solenoid + pump.
 Could go with a H-bridge, but don't think we need PWM.
 - Industrial design for box -- have seen cylindrical units.
+- Most solenoids seem to run on 12V -- have plenty of sealed buck converters sitting around.
+Will break this out and have a 12V in and 5V in JST on the PCB.

 More to follow!